-b) Resolution 22 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, in particular its resolves 1, 2, 3 and 4;
+b) Resolution 22 (Rev. Dubai , 2014) of the World Telecommunication Development Conference, on alternative calling procedures on international telecommunication networks, identification of origin and apportionment of revenues in providing international telecommunication services,

-c) Resolution 21 (Rev. Antalya, 2006) of the Plenipotentiary Conference, on alternative calling procedures on telecommunication networks, in particular its resolves 1, 2 and 3,
+c) Resolution 21 (Rev. Busan, 2014) of the Plenipotentiary Conference, on measures concerning alternative calling procedures on international telecommunication networks,

 recognizing

-a) that call-back, refiling, non-identification1 and other alternative calling procedures, which may be potentially harmful, are not permitted in many countries and permitted in some others;
+a) that the alternative calling procedures, which may be potentially harmful, are not permitted in many countries and permitted in some others;

-b) that call-back, inappropriate hubbing, refiling, non-identification and other alternative calling procedures, which may be potentially harmful, offer alternative calling procedures which may be attractive for users;
+b) that although the alternative calling procedures, which may be potentially harmful, they may be attractive for users;

-c) that call-back, inappropriate hubbing, refiling, non-identification and other alternative calling procedures, which may be potentially harmful and may impact the revenue of operating agencies authorized by Member States, which may seriously hamper, in particular, the efforts of developing countries2, for the sound development of their telecommunication networks and services;
+c) that the alternative calling procedures, which may be potentially harmful and may impact the revenue of operating agencies authorized by Member States, which may seriously hamper, in particular, the efforts of developing countries2, for the sound development of their telecommunication networks and services;

-d) that distortions in traffic patterns resulting from call-back, inappropriate hubbing, refiling, non-identification and other alternative calling procedures, which may be potentially harmful, may impact traffic management and network planning;
+d) that distortions in traffic patterns resulting from some forms of the alternative calling procedures, which may be potentially harmful, may impact traffic management and network planning;

-e) that some forms of seriously degrade the performance and quality of the public switched telephone network (PSTN),considering
+e) that some forms of the alternative calling procedures seriously degrade the performance and quality of the Telecommunication Networks,

+f) that the major role of Internet networks in the international arena, which impact the calling procedures format and reform the structure and technology of calling procedures,

+considering

-the results of the ITU workshop on alternative calling procedures and origin identification held in Geneva on 19-20 March 2012,reaffirming
+a) the results of the ITU workshop on alternative calling procedures and origin identification held in Geneva on 19-20 March 2012,

+that calling procedures should maintain acceptable quality of service (QoS) levels , quality of experience (QoE), calling line identification (CLI), and origin identification (OI)

+reaffirming

-a) that it is the sovereign right of each country to regulate its telecommunications and as such it may permit, prohibit or otherwise regulate call-back, refiling or matters related to caller identification in its territory;
+a) that it is the sovereign right of each country to regulate its telecommunications and as such it may permit, prohibit or otherwise regulate matters related to caller identification in its territory;

 b) that the ITU Constitution, in its Preamble, gave regard to "the growing importance of telecommunication for the preservation of peace and the economic and social development of all States", and that Member States agreed in the Constitution with "the object of facilitating peaceful relations, international cooperation among peoples and economic and social development by means of efficient telecommunication services",